TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1Compartment.md

 ```

 ## DESCRIPTION
-This function is used to retrieve a list of Compartments from the BloxOne Cloud
+This function is used to retrieve a list of Compartments from the Infoblox Portal

 ## EXAMPLES